stackbit-projects/panoramic-aluminum-72a8f/content/pages/posts/grand-canyon.md

 ---
-title: What is niche marketing? - Nitch Market design strategy
+title: What is niche marketing? - Market design strategy
 excerpt: >-
   The Grand Canyon is a steep-sided canyon carved by the Colorado River in Arizona, United States.
 The Grand Canyon is 277 miles (446 km) long, up to 18